RonanC/maze-escape/README.md

 I save this to a FIFO queue.
 When you meet a helper(prisoner) he then lights up the path to your goal (up to N steps), which disappears after N time.

+### Fuzzy Logic
+Fuzzy logic is used for the fighting.
+The player and enemy statistics are massaged into an even format, which is then passed into the fuzzy class which fuzzifies the values and gives you a solid value back (your score, which equates to damage).
+The damage is then cast onto one another and if either parties health is below 0 then death incurs.

+#### Player Statistics
+- Health
+- Sword
+- Luck (Randomness and Steps)

+#### Enemy Statistics
+- Health
+- Intelligence
+- Luck (Randomness)

+### Items
+- Sword (breaks after two battles)
+- Bomb (kills everything within N spaces)
+- Med Kit (increases health by N amount)

+### Intellect
+The enemies are assigned an intellect level each.
+This decides which search algorithm they are given and also affects their outcome in battles.

+### Scalability
+Everything in the game scales.
+When you change the size of the map, you get a different amount of enemies and items.
+Each enemy has a different intellect level, which is spread out evenly.
+The depth limit of the Depth limited DFS is also scaled to the size of the map.
+As is everything where possible.

 ## Animations
 I created various different frames for the player and enemy.
 I used the frames in different contexts throughout the game to create animations.